Hide table of contents

 • Increasing the number of farmed animals with positive lives.

 I recently updated my guess for the intensity of disabling pain to a value 10 % as high as before, and Julian Jamison had noted that relatively small changes to some previous guesses of mine for pain intensities could make farmed animals have positive instead of negative lives, which I agreed with.
-In this post, I investigate whether farmed animals may have positive lives now or in a few decades.
+In this post, I investigate whether farmed animals may have positive lives now or over the next few decades.

 Relatedly, see: